git-ftp/git-ftp/man/git-ftp.1.md

 # DESCRIPTION

-Git-ftp is a FTP client using [Git] to determine which local files to upload or which files to delete on the remote host.
+Git-ftp is an FTP client using [Git] to determine which local files to upload or which files to delete on the remote host.

-It saves the deployed state by uploading the SHA1 hash in the .git-ftp.log file.
+It saves the deployed state by uploading the SHA1 hash in the `.git-ftp.log` file.
 There is no need for Git to be installed on the remote host.

 Even if you play with different branches, git-ftp knows which files are different and handles only those files.
 That saves time and bandwidth.